 It took a while, but as the SM executives sat down with community members, each one listened and accepted compromises along with recommendations from Sir Vic’s team (as head of the UP Department of Archaeology’s partnership with the National Museum): Savemore changed its design to suit the town’s heritage aesthetic, built around a hundred year-old tree instead of cutting it down, and left a portion of bahay-na-bato remnants untouched as a public piece of history.
 Proof of the power of collective effort, big businesses will listen if enough of us work towards making it happen.

 Unfortunately, this doesn’t happen often.
-In the rush to #BuildBuildBuild, it’s easy to bury the past and be pulled by the excitement of the future, forgetting that without roots we are lost.
+In the rush to #BuildBuildBuild , it’s easy to bury the past and be pulled by the excitement of the future, forgetting that without roots we are lost.
 Consider what it would be like if your community maintained its own museum, its own place dedicated to local inheritance—because that’s what heritage is: an inheritance of culture, of buildings, of behavior, of common values from people that used to live there.
 We received this place.
 Imagine every building dedicating an area inside to tell the story of what that place’s purpose was 2,000 years ago.
 What was going on here before?
 What are we doing wrong?
 What will the next generation receive from us?

+That’s where CAHP’s example seeks to change things; take archaeology down from its ivory tower and into the hands of the public to prove its significance.
 To remember is to form a connection with our old community members.
 We must maintain a collective consciousness of our time and place, as if to tell our ancestors that yes, they matter.
 Everything matters.

 It is not as unreachable as it sounds.
 Sir Vic brings up a model called Archaeological Impact Assessment, where the archaeologists dig around for any signs of historical significance, and evaluate the area, before giving the go signal for construction.
 The debate follows after.